lalvim/Perceptrons.jl/README.md

 What is Implemented
 ======
 * A fast algorithm for a linear perceptron with for a binary classification problem
+* A kernel perceptron for a binary classification problem

 What is Upcoming
 =======